Excelsior-Technologies-Community/Android_SwipeTransition/README.md

 ## ✨ **Features**

--Swipe images horizontally, vertically, or in all directions
+- Swipe images horizontally, vertically, or in all directions

 - Smooth transition animations